rachel-orti/ai4all/README.md

 ## Overview

-This Git repository contains code & links related to a presentation from Rachel Orti and Melanie Shilpa Rao at Devoxx France 2019, "L'Intelligence Artificielle pour tous" (Artificial Intelligence for all).
+This Git repository contains related material to a presentation from Rachel Orti and Melanie Shilpa Rao at Devoxx France 2019, "L'Intelligence Artificielle pour tous" (Artificial Intelligence for all).

 ## Installation Guide